 Rule 36.
-All councillors shall be considered as members of each standing committee.
+All councilors shall be considered as members of each standing committee.
 The president of the council shall name those members of each committee, including its chair and vice-chair, who are authorized to vote on matters in the committee.
+Communication shall be filed with the City Clerk detailing the named chairs, vice-chairs, and members who are assigned and authorized to vote on matters in each committee.
 All other members of each committee are not authorized to vote on such matters in the committee.
 A quorum of the committee shall be determined on the basis of voting members only.